mohdfareed/MSD_P18538/software/backend/README.md

-# Control Software
+# Backend

-This program is responsible for controlling the robot.
-It is written in Python and is designed to run on a Raspberry Pi 4.
+## Overview

+The backend is responsible for controlling the robot and the Raspberry Pi.
+It consists of different endpoints that are exposed locally.
+The endpoints are used by the frontend to control the robot and the Raspberry Pi.

 ## Requirements